ashokallrepo/java/Javaall/scratch.md

 ```
 #### IntBinaryOperator, DoubleBinaryOperator... .
 This will be used for primitive type only.

+**Example 28** Example of IntBinaryOperator.
+It will take input of two same primitive type and return same primitive type.
 ```java
 import java.util.function.IntBinaryOperator;
 public class IntBinaryOperatorExample {